vinhio/laravel5/README.md

     - Caching instance Redis 4.3.0
     - MailServer instance Mailhog 1.0.1

+Note: Mail to me `vohuynhvinh@gmail.com` if you get any issue.

 ## I. Install with existing Laravel code

 ### 1. Add docker files to Laravel code